Iodotyrosine deiodinase: Clinical significance

 Mutations in the gene encoding iodotyrosine deiodinase can affect enzyme function and be detrimental to human health.
 Iodide is an essential micronutrient for health in mammals.
-Low levels of iodide either through the diet or through iodide metabolism are associated with hypothyroidism, mental retardation, goiter, and developmental defects.
+Low levels of iodide either through the diet or through iodide metabolism are associated with hypothyroidism, intellectual disability, goiter, and developmental defects.
 Because iodotyrosine deiodinase is responsible for scavenging iodide, mutations in this enzyme result in iodide deficiency.

 The resulting high blood and urine concentrations of iodotyrosine can be used as a measure for diagnosis, as the iodide is not removed from the tyrosine residues effectively.
-In some countries, newborn babies are tested for congenital hypothyroidism and treated immediately if the disease is detected, safely preventing the development of mental retardation.
+In some countries, newborn babies are tested for congenital hypothyroidism and treated immediately if the disease is detected, safely preventing the development of intellectual disability.
 However, mutations of iodotyrosine deiodinase are often not detected until after developmental damage has already occurred.
 Furthermore, these mutations may not be specifically detected using standard thyroid function tests.
 To combat this issue, a sensitive assay has recently been created that measures the amounts of mono- and diiodotyrosine in the urine.